The twenty year eight month career of D7561/25211 was spent entirely allocated to London Midland Region depots.

 Renumbered November 24th 1973.

 After withdrawal 25211 was stored at Crewe before moving to Bescot Yard during October 1986.
-25211 was sold to MC Metal Processing, Glasgow about September 1993.
-After seven years dumped at Bescot it was taken by road to Glasgow, arriving at MC Metals on June 14th 1995.
-By the first week of July 1995 25211 had been broken up, the last Class 25 to be so treated.
+Along with several other Class 25s dumped at Bescot, 25211 was sold to MC Metal Processing, Glasgow about September 1993, however two more years would pass before the locomotives left Bescot.
+On June 14th 1995, after seven years dumped at Bescot 25211 was taken by road to MC Metals, Glasgow.
+By the first week of July 1995 25211 had been scrapped, the last Class 25 to be broken up.

 Works visits (records incomplete).